impact-hiv/NepidemiX/doc/tutorial.rst

 This code only declare the class and the methods.
 The **pass** command just tells python that nothing is being done (I've put there so that your programming editors won't be confused by empty declarations).

 As you can see I have listed the parameters of the methods.
-The first parameter in a class methods must always be **self** wich when the method is being called will be a reference to the instance of the class calling the method.
+The first parameter in a class methods must always be **self** which when the method is being called will be a reference to the instance of the class calling the method.
 Thus **self** is akin to **this** used in C++ and Java, however it is explicitly listed as a parameter in python.

 Now, let's look at the other parameters passed into the methods.
 **__init__** takes two parameters: **beta** and **gamma**, these will represent the infection and recovery rates respectively.
 (We used the same names for the rates in the scripted example above, remember?).
 The important thing to remember here is that whatever parameters we name here (except for self) needs to be defined as options in the **ProcessParameters** section of the simulation configuration file.
 I will return to this.